wwchen1110/linked-blog-starter-md/Mechanism-Symbolism/Classes/Discipline/Inquisitor.md

 Neutralize (T2: target enemy attacks): Block
 Truestrike: Unaffected by locks and debuffs.
 Small strike
 Disarm: Attack.
 Choose whether enemy loses ATK or DEF
-Composure: Can activate if and only if locked.
-Gain DEF and restore STA
+Composure: Restore STA.
+You can use if locked, and it also gives DEF

 CUNNING:
 [[Cunning#Profile|Profile]]: Expose all skills of one action type in enemy skillset